ColinJ69/ASLtoSpeech/README.md

-Pylance not working and all my code disappeared :/ be done it hopefully a few days tho.
+Pylance not working and all my code disappeared :/ be done in hopefully a few days tho.